Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "Yeah.
 We were."

 Gabe sighed.
 He knew an utterly impenetrable wall when he saw one.
-"Well, then… I wish you the best.
+"Well, then...
+I wish you the best.
 I’m going to miss golfing with you."

 Hoeff nodded.
 He didn’t say anything else, just turned and walked away.
 Gabe got in the car and went back to his office.
 There was about a month of cleanup and transitional work to do in making sure his successor, whoever they’d turn out to be, could pick things up and carry on smoothly.
 Somehow, he doubted he’d have a hand in selecting them.